 Supervised Contact Under Parenting Orders

 Contact or visitation can be supervised in one of two ways.
-It can be supervised by a person who is known by both parents (or even by the custodial parent) or through a children’s contact service.
+It can be supervised by a person who is known by one or both parents (such as a grandparent) or through a children’s contact service.
 Children’s contact services have been put in place to help with supervised visitation or contact.
 The role of the supervisor is to ensure the safe transfer of the children from one parent to the other and/or to supervise the contact visits so that each parent can spend time with their children.

 Supervised contact is needed where separated parents are experiencing high levels of conflict or where there are concerns about violence occurring.